 We have autonomous cars well under way, and a lot of hype surrounding Elon Musk’s Hyperloop, but flying cars are the typical sci-fi archetype that hasn’t garnered as much attention.
 Earlier this year Toyota was granted patents for flying car technology.
 Featured in Blade Runner, Back to the Future, Futurama and The Jetsons, flying cars are a fun, but perhaps not entirely practical mode of future transport.
 According to Marc Andreesen, co-founder of Andreesen Horowitz, the one thing holding us back from readily available flying cars are sufficient battery solutions.
 Which brings us back to Graphene – a material that scientists are currently working with as a way to create better, more efficient batteries.

 It’s exciting to see these sci-fi ideas become reality!
-It’s a good reminder that technology is progressing at an unrelenting pace, and a reminder that we need to ensure that the rest of things keep up.
-With each area of technological development comes a need for thoughtful discussion surrounding implications.
-We need to ensure that new tech is sustainable, useful, and keeps its users (us) at the fore.
+It’s a good reminder that technology is progressing at an unrelenting pace.
+With each area of technological development comes a need for thoughtful discussion surrounding its implications—ensuring that new tech is sustainable, useful, and keeps its users (us) at the fore.